Diner’s Update

 11/7-11/12

-Mystic has become one of New England’s premier food destinations—now it’s time to showcase its cocktail culture.
-With exceptional local talent, innovative bar programs and world-class producers, the Mystic Cocktail Classic, November 7-12, will celebrate the people, stories and spirits defining the next chapter of American cocktail culture.
+Mystic is showcasing its cocktail culture with a week’s worth of events at the Mystic Cocktail Classic, taking place November 7-12.
+The events will celebrate the people, stories and spirits defining the next chapter of American cocktail culture.
 The week includes Paired Cocktail Dinners + Panels (Fri.–Mon.) at Via Emilia, The Shipwright’s Daughter, The Port of Call, and The Jealous Monk, featuring Sother Teague, David Wondrich, Shannon Mustipher, and Jackson Cannon.
 The Mystic Noank Library Book Fair, including author signings, seminars, mocktails and live music (Sat., Nov.
 8).
 A Late-Night Bar Crawl with exclusive menus, pop-ups and guest bartender takeovers, plus Industry Meet & Greets with spirits pros, writers, distillers and bartenders.
+Twelve semi-finalists were also just announced for the Mystic Cocktail Competition, featuring bartenders from across the country who submitted original recipes in four spirit categories.
+Justin Brody of Juniper Bar in Providence, earned three semifinal spots across different categories.

 11/27